 This document describes the high level functional and performance requirements of a Distribution Restoration Zone Control System which may be used by Network Operators to establish a Distribution Restoration Zone.

 A Distribution Restoration Zone as defined in the Grid Code is a section of a Network Operator’s System which following a Total System Shutdown or Partial System Shutdown is re-energised through instructions given by the Network Operator to an Anchor Generator.
-This process is used to energise sections of the Network Operator’s System and feed local demand.
-Additional Demand and further sections of the Network Operator’s System are then re-energised using Top Up Restoration Service Providers Plant and Apparatus until the Distribution Restoration Zone is connected to another Power Island formed from an adjacent Local Joint Restoration Plan or adjacent Distribution Restoration Zone.
+This process is used to energise a sections of the Network Operator’s System and feed local demand.
+Additional Demand and further sections of the Network Operator’s System are then re-energised using Top Up Restoration Service Providers Plant and Apparatus until just before the the Distribution Restoration Zone is synchronised to another Power Island formed from an adjacent Local Joint Restoration Plan or adjacent Distribution Restoration Zone.
 In some cases, where appropriate conditions permit, it is possible for a Distribution Restoration Zone to energise dead sections of the Transmission System.

-The process of re-establishing the System following a Total System Shutdown or Partial System Shutdown in complex, requiring complex switching sequences and changes to protection and control settings.
+The process of re-establishing the System following a Total System Shutdown or Partial System Shutdown is complex, requiring complex switching sequences and changes to protection and control settings.
 In addition, there is the need to have a secure, reliable and mains independent communications systems in order to control network assets and have visibility of the topology of the relevant sections of the Network Operator’s System in real time.

-Although not a mandatory requirement, any Network Operator which elects (in co-ordination with The Company and relevant Restoration Service Providers) to provide and make available a Distribution Restoration Zone, may choose to use a Distribution Restoration Control System which under the Grid Code is defined as “A mains-independent automatic control and supervisory system which assesses the status and operational conditions of part of a Network Operator’s System and where relevant, parts of the Transmission System for the purposes of operating Restoration Service Providers’ Plant and/or modulating Restoration Service Providers’ Demand in addition to operating items of the Network Operator’s Plant and Apparatus and relevant Transmission Licensees Plant and Apparatus for the purposes of establishing and operating a Distribution Restoration Zone”.
+Although not a mandatory requirement, any Network Operator which agrees (in co-ordination with The Company and relevant Restoration Service Providers) to provide and make available a Distribution Restoration Zone, may choose to use a Distribution Restoration Control System which in the Grid Code is defined as “A mains-independent automatic control and supervisory system which assesses the status and operational conditions of part of a Network Operator’s System and where relevant, parts of the Transmission System for the purposes of operating Restoration Service Providers’ Plant and/or modulating Restoration Service Providers’ Demand in addition to operating items of the Network Operator’s Plant and Apparatus and relevant Transmission Licensees Plant and Apparatus for the purposes of establishing and operating a Distribution Restoration Zone”.

 This specification lists the high level features required of a Distribution Restoration Zone Control System if a Network Operator selects to install one.
 The requirements have been deliberately kept at a high level to provide sufficient flexibility for the Network Operator to address more detailed elements with their supplier.